f <- function() {

 - Encapsulated modules: a list of closures sharing a private environment.

-That last pattern deserves a concrete example.
-A list of closures sharing an environment is functionally equivalent to an object with methods and private fields:
+That last pattern deserves a concrete example, because a list of closures sharing an environment is functionally equivalent to an object with methods and private fields:

 make_bank_account <- function(balance = 0) {